 See Swiss pairing for the page where this page was an alias of.

 A Swiss Tournament is a tournament where the McMahon score is not used, so that all players are initially treated as equal.
 In theory all players in a Swiss tournament have the same options to win the tournament.

 The Swiss system is so called because it originated in Switzerland: the first person to suggest the system appears to have been a Swiss citizen named Julius Müller (not to be confused with the German theologian of the same name), and the first chess tournament run under this system took place in Zürich in 1895.

 MRFvR You got it right.
 The Oxford Companion to Chess brings "This popular system (...) was suggested by Dr Julius Müller of Brugg, Switzerland, and first used for a chess tournament at Zurich in 1895."
 I've heard, however, that a similar system was used way before in Japan for Go tournaments.

-Swiss pairing based tournaments are primarily associated with chess, they are also used for a number of amateur go tournaments, notably the World Amateur Go Championship.
+Swiss pairing based tournaments are primarily associated with chess, they are also used for a number of amateur go tournaments, notably the World Amateur Go Championship and National Go Individual.
 Also the sub tournament in the supergroup in a McMahon Tournament has many similarities with a swiss tournament.

 - Round robin tournaments require N rounds, where N is the number of players minus 1.
 Many tournaments are limited to a single weekend which limits play to 6 rounds provided reasonable time limits (one hour per player with five 30 second byo-yomi periods).
 The field is then limited to seven players.
 Swiss Tournaments allow pairing 2 to the power of the number of rounds players (for 3 rounds 8 players, for 4 rounds 16players, for 5 rounds 32 players ...)